It’s really damn hard to find Western movies with strong female leads! Or strong women at all.

 17. Anjelica Huston in Buffalo Girls (1995)

 This one is tough for me because Huston does a fantastic job with her take on Calamity Jane.
 She’s also a colourful character – awkward, funny, and brave.
-If you haven’t read the book, you’ll love her in this miniseries.
-But they changed her character so much from the book I can’t truly love it.
+If you haven’t read the book, you’ll love her in this.
+But they changed her character so much from the book that I can’t truly love the miniseries.
 Still, worthy of this list.
-(Couldn’t find a better quality clip to share.)
+(Sadly I couldn’t find a better quality clip to share.)

 18. Marlene Dietrich in Destry Rides Again (1939)

 Dietrich’s Frenchy exudes confidence and power.
 She may fall for the man, but she never compromises herself to do it.
 This is a surprisingly feminist Western for the ‘30s – all of the female characters are depicted as strong – and whether she’s drinking, singing, or brawling, Deitrich is a lot of fun to watch.

 19. Hilary Swank in The Homesman (2014)

 As hard as this Western is to watch, and as many trigger warnings as it needs, Swank does a fantastic job.
 Mary Bee Cuddy is almost off-putting in her determination, but she has this undercurrent of rising panic and hopelessness that sucks you in.
 She’s not a relatable character or one you want to be, but it’s a scarily good performance.

 20. Kelly Reilly in Yellowstone (2018-present)